What happens if I plead “Guilty”?

 - The right to appeal.

-From a strategic perspective, during your arraignment, you should always plead “not guilty”.
+From a strategic perspective, you should always plead “not guilty” during your arraignment.
 Admitting guilt at this early stage in your case makes little sense, as it leaves you with no chance for an attorney to defend you, or even to defend yourself.
 Criminal charges often carry jail or prison time as part of the possible punishment.
 Do you want to leave your life in the hands of the judge?
 It is always in your best interests to plead NOT GUILTY and fight the charges.

 Most Plea Bargains

-Most plea bargains without an attorney are terrible.
+Most plea bargains with a public defender are terrible.
 The court will offer you a bad deal just to get out of jail, essentially taking advantage of your desperate situation.
-It’s best to call your criminal defense attorney first thing after being arrested.
+It’s best to immediately call your criminal defense attorney after being arrested.
 A good criminal defense lawyer will know exactly what to do and find out your best route to get out of jail, and fight your case properly.

 Beating Your Case